OData/model-first/doc/model-first-tooling-tesign-toc_EnumerationType.md

 {
   "definitions": {
      "personGender": {
-      "type": "String",
+      "type": "string",
       "enum": [
         "unknown",
         "female",
         "male"
       ]},
   "originalColor": {
-      "type": "String",
+      "type": "string",
-      "enum": [“red”, “yellow”, “blue”]
+      "enum": ["red", "yellow", "blue"]
     },
 }
 ```

-Each schema object would contain a enum field, which is also an array that contains the enum members; plus a type field to specify that the enumeration type is based on String.
+Each schema object would contain a enum field, which is also an array that contains the enum members; plus a type field to specify that the enumeration type is based on string.

 ----------------------------
 Field Name|	Description|
 -----------|----------------
 enum	|The array of the "member" in the enumeration type from JSON model.
-Type	|Indicates this enumeration type’s basic type is String.
+Type	|Indicates this enumeration type is based on string type.
 ----------------------------------------------------------------

+Warning: The current swagger design ignores the flags, underlyingType and value fields of enumeration type in simple YAML and JSON model.
+The order of enum member follows the member order in the simple YAML enumeration type.